Top 10 Things to Do in Africa

 Experience the natural wonders of Africa from a bird’s-eye view.
 Balloon safaris are available at many safari destinations, including Maasai Mara in Kenya, the Serengeti in Tanzania, Queen Elizabeth National Park in Uganda, Okavango Delta in Botswana, and the Western Cape in South Africa.

-Views from a hot air balloon are positively breathtaking, providing a unique perspective on Africa’s landscapes.
+Views from a hot air balloon are positively breathtaking.
+Fly at treetop height for close looks at animals, then ascend to 1,000 feet so you can take in the enormity of the skyline.
 A balloon safari provides a unique and thrilling way to see the world’s most beautiful continent.

 Learn more about hot air balloon safaris.